django-cms/django-cms/docs/getting_started/plugin_reference.rst

 The current editor is `Wymeditor <http://www.wymeditor.org/>`_.
 If you want to use TinyMce you need to install `django-tinymce`_.
-If ``tinymce`` is in your :setting:`INSTALLED_APPS` it will be automatically enabled.
+If ``tinymce`` is in your :setting:`django:INSTALLED_APPS` it will be automatically enabled.
 If you have tinymce installed but don't want to use it in the cms put the following in your ``settings.py``::